 Because BEC and EAC rely on a willing (though unwitting) victim, attack visibility, email protection and user awareness all play key roles in an effective defense.

 Train your users to look for these signs that the email may not be what it seems:

 - High-level executives asking for unusual information: How many CEOs actually want to review W2 and tax information for individual employees?
 While most of us will naturally respond promptly to an email from the C-suite, it's worth pausing to consider whether the email request makes sense.
 A CFO might ask for aggregated compensation data or a special report, but individual employee data is less likely.

 - Requests to not communicate with others: Impostor emails often ask the recipient to keep the request confidential or only communicate with the sender via email.

 - Requests that bypass normal channels: Most organizations have accounting systems through which bills and payments must be processed, no matter how urgent the request.
 When these channels are bypassed by an email directly from an executive requesting, for example, that an urgent wire transfer be completed ASAP, the recipient should be suspicious.

 - Language issues and unusual date formats: Some lure emails have flawless grammar, and some CEOs write emails in broken English.
 But the presence of European date formats (day month year) or sentence construction that suggests an email was written by a non-native speaker are common in many of these attacks.

-Protect Against BEC Impostor Threats
+Protect Against BEC Attacks

-Here are a few tips to keep organizations safe in the face of these increasingly common attacks:
+Here are a few tips to keep organizations safe in the face of these increasingly common BEC attacks: